Luana Waikiki

 No analysis available

-I looked for explicit indications that the laundry is paid, such as coin laundry, card-operated machines, quarters, or a laundry fee.
-The remarks only say community/on-site laundry or laundry facility, so payment is not established from the public comments.
+I looked for language showing the laundry is paid, such as coin laundry, coin-op machines, card-operated machines, quarters, or a laundry fee.
+The remarks only say on-site laundry, laundry room, laundry facilities, or community laundry, so there is no public-remarks evidence that it requires payment.

 No analysis available